JohnLCaron/rlauxe/README.md

 Audits are done in rounds.
 If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.

-Note that each round does its own sampling without regards to the previous round's sampled ballots.
+Note that each round does its own sampling without regard to the previous round's sampled ballots.
 Since the seed remains the same, the sort is the same, and so previously MVRS are used as much as possible.

 Note: I _think_ its fine if more ballots come in between rounds (although this may be disallowed for security reasons).